 This scholarship is offered as a lasting tribute to Coppola’s late mother, Virginia Davis Coppola.
 Her profound wisdom and quiet generosity shone in her care for people suffering from loneliness, poverty and societal inequities.
 Virginia Davis Coppola was inspired by work in Chicago Settlement Houses in the 1940s, the very place where the profession of occupational therapy was founded decades before.
 She gave tirelessly to friends and family and in her career as a social worker for abused and special needs children in foster care.
 She was an avid volunteer with the Crisis Assistance Ministry in Charlotte and the League of Women Voters.
 With an unshakable belief in the profound worth of every individual, she advocated for the rights of individuals and families and fought for democracy and socially just policies.
 Her grace as she aged was an inspiration for the Coppola family.

 The purpose of this scholarship is to continue Virginia Davis Coppola’s influence and values by cultivating future leaders in occupational therapy who passionately champion the voices of older people who are marginalized, and to advance the cause of occupational justice for aging individuals and their families.
-To make a gift, click here.
+To make a gift of any amount to support the scholarship, click here.

 When asked for a final reflection on her career and hopes for the future of the OT program at UNC, Coppola shares that she feels incredibly fortunate for the roles she has played during her time in the division – past, present and future.